tayydev/ctrl-phi/README.md

 ## How to use Ctrl-Phi

-Ctrl-Phi is a chrome extension that anyone can download at [ctrl-phi.app](https://ctrl-phi.app).
+Ctrl-Phi is a Chrome extension that anyone can download at [ctrl-phi.app](https://ctrl-phi.app).

 No matter what webpage you're on, Ctrl-Phi is one click away.
 Simply type in your prompt, select the block of text you want to jump to, and Ctrl+Phi will scroll the page to your desired location.